helloxpluto/little-space-x/README.md

 ##unsolved problems && major hurdles.

--i was able to overcome most hurdles i found in the way by google -i wanted to add more motion and animation through css but time did not permit.
+-i was able to overcome most hurdles i found in the way by google and youtube -i wanted to add more motion and animation through css but time did not permit.
+-my major hurdle was getting the text to apear back on the screen which i solved by watching various tutorials on youtube.com

+## sources
+#youtube.com
+-freecodecamp
+-traversyMedia
+-technomac
+-sarahshagam

+w3schools

+i learned alot from this project and plan on coming back to add more funcionalty and motion graphics.